RedKage/rainbowsix1999_sounds/README.md

-# rainbowsix1999_sounds
-DoorKicker mod that replaces voices and musics with the ones from the very first Rainbow Six (1999) game
+Replaces the default sounds/voices/music with those from the first Rainbow Six from 1999.